1 - Telemetry Monitoring

 Validate Collector Status

-1. Select Collectors from the left-hand menu
+1. Select Telemetry and Collectors from the main menu

 2. Select the relevant Collector from the presented list